mschulzer/tekstLab/README.md

 ### DISCLAIMER

-- Texts are still hard-coded at this point.
+- Texts (i.e., the specific folktales) are still hard-coded at this point.
 - `form-signals` are added to nodes/states sequentially.
 - The `Markov-tabel`-section (with its probabilities) is to be given some (future) purpose.